-French, Luxembourg Institute of Science and Technology (LIST)
+Luxembourg Institute of Science and Technology (LIST) & GOODYEAR, French

 1. What was your main reason for coming to Luxembourg?

-I am working in the field of science and the LIST (Luxembourg Institute for Science and Technology) was offering very interesting positions, supported by well-equipped laboratories.
+I am working in the field of science and the Luxembourg Institute of Science and Technology (LIST)was offering very interesting positions, supported by well-equipped laboratories.

 2. Since when are you living in Luxembourg?

 3. What kind of research are you doing in Luxembourg?
 Tell me please a bit about your work.

 My postdoc contract is included in an industrial partnership involving Luxembourg Institute of Science and Technology (LIST) and Goodyear.
 I am working on a project that involves the development of a new set of preparation, analytical and characterization methodologies for the elucidation of structures at the molecular scale.

 4. What obstacles you had to face before your arrival in Luxembourg?

 Flight and train connections are not optimal from my native region but still this was not a big obstacle.